NeuroDataDesign/fngs-f16s17/local_bids.md

 Once the group analysis is complete, you will be able to see the outputs in the specified output folder.

 That about wraps it up for this tutorial.
-You should now be well equipped to use the FNGS docker container to analyze your data.
+You should now be well equipped to use the FNGS docker container to analyze your data locally.